taskcluster/artifact-downloader/README.md

 * `--name=$ARTIFACT_NAME`: specify the name of the artifact requested, requires `--taskid`
-* `--queue=$QUEUE_HOSTNAME`: (optional) specify an alternate location of `queue.taskcluster.net`, compatible only with --taskid and --name
+* `--queue=$QUEUE_HOSTNAME`: (optional) specify an alternate location of `queue.taskcluster.net`, compatible only with --taskid and --name.
+Example:
+  `http://taskcluster/queue`.
+Alternately set with environment variable `TASKCLUSTER_QUEUE_BASE`
 * `--format=[tar-gz|tar-xz|exe|xml|json|etc...]`: (optional) specifies the
   format expected and implies that output is to be validated.
 * `--extract=$DESTINATION`: (optional) if format is a known archive format,